 Many experimental methods can be used to determine the distribution of stresses and strains in machine components and structures.
-Probably the most common method involves resistance strain gages that are easy to install and provide precise results under a wide variety of operating conditions.
-Unfortunately, strain gages provide data only at the points where they have been mounted and little is learned about other regions on the surface of the component.
+Probably the most common method involves resistance strain gages (strain gauges) that are easy to install and provide precise results under a wide variety of operating conditions.
+Unfortunately, strain gages (strain gauges) provide data only at the points where they have been mounted and little is learned about other regions on the surface of the component.
 As a consequence, there has been a continuing interest in full field experimental stress analysis methods that provide data on stresses over relatively large areas of component surface.

 The method of birefringent coating, also called the method of photoelastic coatings (or reflection photoelasticity in this case) extends the classical procedures of model photoelasticity to the measurement of surface strains in opaque two and three dimensional models made of any material.
 The coating is a thin layer of birefringent material (usually a polymer) that is bonded integrally to the flat or curved surfaces of the prototype being analyzed for stress.
 When the prototype is loaded, the surface strains are transmitted to the coating, reproducing the prototype strain field in the coating.
 To provide light reflection at the interface, the coating is bonded in place with reflective cement.
 When viewed through a white light reflection polariscope, the strained coating exhibits black isoclinic and colored isochromatic fringes.
 Full field isochromatic isoclinic patterns are directly and instantly visible and can be photographed, processed and analyzed by using a digital compensator to determine the fringe order value with advanced PSCalc® computer software to translate the data into stress and strain levels.